Monument Metro station

-Monument is a Tyne and Wear Metro station, serving the Monument area of the city of Newcastle upon Tyne in Tyne and Wear, England.
-It joined the network on 15 November 1981, following the opening of the third phase of the network, between Haymarket and Heworth.
+Monument is an underground Tyne and Wear Metro station, serving the Monument area of the city of Newcastle upon Tyne in Tyne and Wear, England.
+It opened on 15 November 1981, initially with only the north–south platforms in use.
+The east–west platforms opened a year later.

 The station is named after Grey's Monument, which stands directly above it.

+It is the most-used station on the Metro network, with 8.1 million passengers in 2024/25, – almost twice the number as the second-most-used station, – but still lower than the pre-pandemic figure of 9.5 million in 2018/19.